KorfLab/learning-C/README.md

 		printf("positional: %s\n", argv[i]);
 	}

-Unlike Python's ArgParse, you have to do the usage statement formatting yourself.
+Unlike Python's argparse, you have to do the usage statement formatting yourself.
 Take a look at the `cli.c` program.

 ## Headers ##